The variety of retirement investment planning options seems endless and just when you think you've seen them all, another new one comes along!

 Asset Allocation - cash, bonds, stocks, property and alternates.

 Asset allocation is important... as it turns out that the way you spread your money around is probably more important than the investments it goes to.
-This allocation is designed to meet your long term objectives and as life never goes to plan needs to be rebalanced annually.
+This allocation being designed to meet your long term objectives and as life never goes to plan needs to be rebalanced annually.